leocordoba/terraform-coding/README.md

 # Terraform - AWS
-Demo for provisioning a auto-scaling Nginx serverin on AWS with Terraform
+Demo for provisioning an auto-scaling Nginx serverin on AWS with Terraform